Disentangled Representation Learning for Parametric Partial Differential Equations: DisentangO

-Note that $p(\fb)$ remains constant over different $\theta$, and the assumption in \eqref{eqn:utrue} yields $\log(p(\theta|\fb)) = \log(p(\theta))$.
-Additionally, the assumption in \eqref{eqn:btrue} guarantees that $\theta$ is generated from the latent space over $\zb$, hence $\log(p(\theta)) = \log \int_{\zb} p(\theta|\zb) p(\zb)d\zb$.
-The overall objective then becomes: { } However, the second term in this formulation is generally intractable.
-We use a variational posterior $q(\theta|\zb)$ to approximate the actual posterior $p(\theta|\zb)$ and maximize the evidence lower bound (ELBO): { } Putting everything together, we obtain the loss functional: { } The above formulation naturally lends itself to a hierarchical variational autoencoder (HVAE) architecture \citep{vahdat2020nvae}.
-The encoder aims to obtain the posterior $q_{\mu_z,\Sigma_z}(\zb^\eta|\theta^\eta)$, which estimates the inverse map $\mcH$:
+However, the second term in this formulation is generally intractable.
+We use a variational posterior $q(\theta|\zb)$ to approximate the actual posterior $p(\theta|\zb)$ and maximize the evidence lower bound (ELBO): { } with $D_{KL}(\cdot||\cdot)$ denoting the KL divergence between two distributions.
+Putting everything together, we obtain the loss functional: { } The above formulation naturally lends itself to a hierarchical variational autoencoder (HVAE) architecture \citep{vahdat2020nvae}.
+The encoder aims to obtain the posterior $q_{\mu_z,\Sigma_z}(\zb^\eta|\theta^\eta)$ and provide the inverse map $\mcH$:

-Then, the first decoder, which processes the estimated latent variable $\hat{\zb}$ and reconstructs the corresponding NO parameter $\hat{\theta}$:
+Note that although $\mathcal{H}$ represents a deterministic inverse mapping from the NO parameters to the latent variables, in~\eqref{eqn:encoder} we approximate this mapping using a probabilistic encoder to account for uncertainty and enable variational inference.
+This follows standard practice in the VAE literature, where deterministic relationships are modeled probabilistically for tractable inference.}

-Lastly, the second decoder reconstructs the forward map $\mcG$, by further taking the estimated $\hat{\theta}$ and the loading function $\fb$ and estimating the output function $\ub$:
+\YY{Then, the first decoder $\hat{g}$ processes the estimated latent variable $\hat{\zb}$ and reconstructs the corresponding NO parameter $\hat{\theta}$: Lastly, the second decoder reconstructs the forward map $\mcG$, by further taking the estimated $\hat{\theta}$ and the loading function $\fb$ and estimating the output function $\ub$: }